 The survey consists of 30 statements that respondents evaluate on a five-point scale ranging from "strongly disagree" to "strongly agree."
-Respondents should be encouraged to respond to each statement based on their personal observations of the organization, supervisors, and fellow workers.
-If a respondent is unable to evaluate a statement based on personal observations, the respondent should be instructed to not evaluate that statement.
+Respondents must be encouraged to respond to each statement based on their personal observations of the organization, supervisors, and fellow workers.
+Respondents must be instructed to refrain from evaluating statements if they are unable to respond based on personal observations.
+If respondents are unable to evaluate a statement based on personal observations, the respondents must be instructed to skip the statement.